TamaMcGlinn/AdaBots/README.md

 ```

 With cheats enabled, you can type `/give [yourname] computercraft:turtle_normal` (with tab-completion).
+If you [craft it](https://www.minecraft-crafting.net/) beside a diamond pickaxe, you get a mining turtle which can also dig.

 Place it and right click it to open an in-game terminal on the turtle.
 Issue this command to give
 the turtle a name, and also to create the turtle's program directory: